danielbodnar/awesome-stars/README.md

 ## command-line

+- [Vanilla-OS/ABRoot](https://github.com/Vanilla-OS/ABRoot) - ABRoot is utility which provides full immutability and atomicity to a Linux system, by transacting between two root filesystems.
+Updates are performed using OCI images, to ensure that the system is al
+- [ankitpokhrel/jira-cli](https://github.com/ankitpokhrel/jira-cli) - 🔥 Feature-rich interactive Jira command line.
+- [DiegoZoracKy/cliss](https://github.com/DiegoZoracKy/cliss) - CLI Simple, Stupid.
+Automatic discovery of parameters names.
+Provides an easy and minimal setup by passing in only a function reference without the need of declaring all expected options names or crea
+- [Vanilla-OS/apx](https://github.com/Vanilla-OS/apx) - apx is the Vanilla OS package manager.
+It’s meant to be simple to use, but also powerful with support to installing packages from multiple sources without altering the root filesystem.
+- [ehmicky/nve](https://github.com/ehmicky/nve) - Run any command on specific Node.js versions
+- [drew-y/cliffy](https://github.com/drew-y/cliffy) - NodeJS Framework for Interactive CLIs
+- [devrc-hub/devrc](https://github.com/devrc-hub/devrc) - Easy to use task runner on steroids written in Rust 🦀
+- [adbayb/termost](https://github.com/adbayb/termost) - 📦 A framework to build your next CLI application: Get the most of your terminal 🚀
+- [hedzr/cmdr](https://github.com/hedzr/cmdr) - POSIX-compliant command-line UI (CLI) parser and Hierarchical-configuration operations
+- [DiegoZoracKy/magicli](https://github.com/DiegoZoracKy/magicli) - Automagically generates command-line interfaces (CLI) for any module.
+Expected options and help sections are created automatically based on parameters names, with support to async.
+- [SBoudrias/Inquirer.js](https://github.com/SBoudrias/Inquirer.js) - A collection of common interactive command line user interfaces.
 - [webfansplz/temir](https://github.com/webfansplz/temir) - Vue for interactive command-line apps
 - [hedyhli/starcli](https://github.com/hedyhli/starcli) - :sparkles: Browse trending GitHub projects from your command line
 - [gennaro-tedesco/gh-f](https://github.com/gennaro-tedesco/gh-f) - 🔎 the ultimate compact fzf gh extension